-In the scenario that a living kin is not identified, the state can grant property to an “executor”.
+In the scenario that the living kin is not identified, the state can grant property to an “executor”.
 The executor is someone who successfully justifies why they should be given ownership of the property in question.

-When a loved one has passed unexpectedly without leaving behind a will, you’ll have to go to probate court in order to obtain ownership of their property.
+When a loved one has passed unexpectedly without leaving behind a will, you’ll have to go to the probate court in order to obtain ownership of their property.
 If the decedent hadn’t specified a beneficiary, their property is then held by the state.
 Once an executor has made a valid case, they have the power of selling the property that is held by the state during probate.

 Here’s how to go on about selling a house in probate: